DireKnight/2017_Project/ProjectFiles/html/readme.txt

 Stephen Kean - Planetary Information (Working on planetary and System information as well as Images)

+Pablo Huerta - Planetary Information (Formating Document, Html, worked on some of creatures of Nextworld)

 Sweta Patel -General Information (Who are we and purpose of the settlement).

 ============================================